Here's What Election Day 2018 Looked Like Around the Country

 Chip Somodevilla—Getty Images

-Voters line up outside Greater Mount Moriah Baptist Church in Charlotte, North Carolina, on Nov.
-6, 2018.
+Voters line up outside Greater Mount Moriah Baptist Church in Charlotte, N.C.

 LOGAN CYRUS—AFP/Getty Images

-U.S. Democratic Congressional candidate Deb Haaland, who is trying to become the first Native American woman in the U.S. House of Representatives, hugs Dottie Tiger at a Native Vote Celebration on midterm elections night in Albuquerque, New Mexico on Nov 6, 2018.
+U.S. Democratic Congressional candidate Deb Haaland, who is trying to become the first Native American woman in the U.S. House of Representatives, hugs Dottie Tiger at a Native Vote Celebration on Election Night in Albuquerque, N.M.

 Brian Snyder—Reuters